OCMG101/Data-Structures-Algorithms/Quiz 1/Question4_Readme.md

 # Single Number Finder
-This C program finds the single element in an array where every other element appears twice. <br><br>
+This C program finds the single element in an array where every other element appears twice. <br>

 The program above will display:<br>
 The single number is: 4